YingLuo0208/pythonPractise/README.md

 import math
 import random
+#Variables and interactive programs
 ##2.1
-# Write a program that asks your name and then greets you by your name: Examples:
+Write a program that asks your name and then greets you by your name: Examples:
-# If you enter Viivi as your name, the program will greet you with Hello, Viivi!.
+If you enter Viivi as your name, the program will greet you with Hello, Viivi!.
-# If you enter Ahmed as your name, the program will greet you with Hello, Ahmed!.
+If you enter Ahmed as your name, the program will greet you with Hello, Ahmed!.

     name = input("Enter your name: ")
     print(f"Hello {name}")

 ##2.2
 # Write a program that asks the user for the radius of a circle and the prints out the area of the circle.